-Children undergoing echocardiography are often uncooperative, particularly when under the age of 3 years or when developmentally delayed.
-In addition, children typically have a caretaker in the room when the echocardiogram is being completed.
-Furthermore, a complete pediatric echocardiogram requires approximately 45-60 minutes to complete because of additional pediatric views, complexity of disease and long sweeps.[12]
-These aspects of pediatric echocardiography pose a higher risk of exposure to sonographers and physicians in the typical inpatient and outpatient setting.
+Children undergoing echocardiography are often uncooperative, particularly when younger than 3 years or when developmentally delayed.
+In addition, children typically have caretakers in the room when the examination is being completed.
+Furthermore, a complete pediatric echocardiographic examination requires approximately 45 to 60 min because of additional pediatric views, complexity of disease, and long sweeps.12 These aspects of pediatric echocardiography pose a higher risk for exposure to sonographers and physicians in the typical inpatient and outpatient setting.
 Potential strategies to address these issues include the following:

-- Communication between sonographer, echocardiography attending physician and referring physician is vital, particularly if the echocardiography request/question to be answered is unclear or to agree upon when to discontinue the study if the patient is persistently uncooperative. - Use of focused echocardiography protocols when possible (i.e. follow-up studies, answer of a focused question) to limit exposure time. - Routine use of higher level PPE for all pediatric echocardiograms including gloves, surgical facemask and eye protection with a shield or goggles.
+- Communication among the sonographer, echocardiography attending physician, and referring physician is vital, particularly if the echocardiography request or question to be answered is unclear or to agree upon when to discontinue the study if the patient is persistently uncooperative. - Focused echocardiography protocols should be used when possible (i.e., follow-up studies, answer of a focused question) to limit exposure time. - Higher level PPE should be in routine use for all pediatric echocardiographic studies, including gloves, surgical facemask, and eye protection with a shield or goggles.
 The use of specific PPE would need to be aligned with institutional policies.
-N-95 respirators may be considered in high-risk cases. - Permitting only one caretaker wearing a facemask at all times to accompany the patient in the echocardiography examination room.
-Attempts should also be made to have the patient wear a facemask when possible.

-• Patients and families should spend as little time in a waiting area as possible, so consideration should be made to stagger appointment times and to room patients immediately in the echocardiography examination room to limit exposure for the family and health care providers.
+N-95 respirators may be considered in high-risk cases. - Only one caretaker, wearing a facemask at all times, should be permitted to accompany the patient in the echocardiographic examination room.
+Attempts should also be made to have the patient wear a facemask when possible. - Patients and families should spend as little time in a waiting area as possible, so consideration should be made to stagger appointment times and to room patients immediately in the echocardiographic examination room to limit exposure for the family and health care providers.